Bengaluru Metropolitan Transport Corporation: Technology and digital services

-National Common Mobility Card (NCMC)
+National Common Mobility Card

-BMTC unveiled a smart card for its bus services for the first time in June 2016.
-The company introduced smart cards on trial-basis on BMTC Bus No. 335 operating between Majestic and Kadugodi bus stations in March 2017.
-Apart from serving as an identification document, the smart cards can be used to purchase bus tickets and also swiped at point-of-sale (POS) enabled merchant establishments.
-The card costs ₹5 and can be recharged for up to ₹10000.
-Recharges higher than ₹10,000 require the customer to provide identification.
-According to Axis Bank, the BMTC's partner in the project, the smart card is India's "first open loop EMV contactless smart card".
-The cards "open-loop" structure allows other agencies to integrate their smart card schemes by adopting the standards of the BMTC smart card.
-This scheme was finally dropped and integration with National Common Mobility Card (NCMC) is already under process.
-City's Namma Metro is already using NCMC and Bengaluru Suburban Railway will also be using it in future when the system is completed so therefore, one will be used to travel seamlessly across different transit modes in the city and its suburbs.
+BMTC unveiled a smart card for its bus services for the first time in June 2016 and introduced it on a trial basis on Bus No. 335, operating between Majestic and Kadugodi bus stations, in March 2017.
+Besides serving as an identification document, the card could be used to purchase bus tickets and be swiped at point-of-sale (POS)-enabled merchant establishments; it cost ₹5 and could be recharged up to ₹10000, with higher recharges requiring identification.
+According to Axis Bank, BMTC's partner in the project, the card was India's first open-loop EMV contactless smart card.
+The scheme was eventually discontinued in favour of integration with the National Common Mobility Card (NCMC), which is also used by Namma Metro and is planned for the Bengaluru Suburban Railway, intended to allow seamless travel across the city's transit modes.